Tai Chi Qigong Zoom Classes

 Deception Training

-Deception Training Body Language and the Mind Body Connection This article looks at deception training and the relationship between Tai Chi and Qigong movements and stillness meditation practice.
-The Stress Response What does the fear, stress, anxiety, scared, afraid, discomfort or nervous response look like in your posture and movement?
-Posture: Hands are hidden or…
+Deception Training Body Language and the Mind Body Connection This article looks at deception training and the relationship between how you hold yourself, the stress and relaxation state, and how Tai Chi and Qigong movements can help.
+The Stress Response What does the fear, stress, anxiety, scared, afraid, discomfort or nervous response look like in…

 Fang Song in Tai Chi